528-dev/Cornell-CS3110-OCaml/OCaml.md

     | [] -> true
 ```

-This coverage of space of possible shapes that this data could take is not exhaustive; simply say we’ve left out a branch which maybe cause Match_failure exception at runtime.
-Luckily OCaml’s static checking will detect it.
+This coverage of space of possible shapes that this data could take is not exhaustive; simply say we've left out a branch which maybe cause Match_failure exception at runtime.
+Luckily OCaml's static checking will detect it.

 ---